tropicbliss/buckshot/README.md

 - Spread (delay between asynchronous sniping requests)
 - Auto offset (never rely on this feature for reliable sniping, it should only be used to gauge the delay for first time snipers, adjust upon that offset for subsequent snipes)
 - Change skin on snipe
-- Multi-bearer GC mode (comes with lesser functionality than other modes)
 - Low latency by opening the TCP connections before sending requests
 - High requests/second by bypassing HTTP overhead (thanks arceus-sniper for yoinking your feature list phrasing)